Internship and Co-op Courses

 To make sure you receive an accurate bill:

-- If you have not registered for any on-campus courses during the semester when you intend to work on-site, wait until you see your internship or co-op course on your transcript, then contact the Office of the Bursar and indicate that you do not intend to be enrolled full-time while you are working.
+• If you did not and do not plan to register for any concurrent on-campus courses during your internship or co-op semester, wait until we have registered you for the internship or co-op course in LionPATH, then notify the Office of the Bursar that you do not intend to be enrolled full-time while you are working.

-For any questions about tuition or your bill, contact the Office of the Bursar.
+For any questions about tuition or your bill, see the Bursar website or contact the Office of the Bursar.

 Course Requirements